viartemev/rabbitmq-kotlin/README.md

 - **Message Publishing with Confirmation**: Publish messages to queues with the option to receive confirmations, ensuring reliable delivery and handling of messages.
 - **Message Consuming with Acknowledgment**: Consume messages from queues with acknowledgment support, allowing for precise control over message processing and acknowledging.
 - **Transactional Publishing and Consuming**: Support for transactional operations, enabling the grouping of publish and consume actions into atomic units, ensuring data consistency and reliability.
-- **RPC Pattern Implementation**: Facilitates the implementation of the RPC pattern, allowing for easy setup of request-response message flows, suitable for service-oriented architectures.

 ## Getting Started
 You need to have [Java 8](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html) installed.